 University of Colorado at Boulder - BM At CA Since: 1978

-Becky Burchfield, Private Music Lesson Coordinator, and violin/viola instructor, started teaching at CA in the fall of 1978.
+Becky Burchfield, violin/viola instructor, started teaching at CA in the fall of 1978.
 In addition to teaching private lessons, Suzuki group lessons, and conducting the divisional string orchestras at CA, she is a professional violinist.
 She performs with the Simpatica String Quartet, St. John’s Cathedral Orchestra and Holy Ghost Cathedral Orchestra, Colorado Ballet, Broadway shows, back-up orchestras for entertainers at Red Rocks and Fiddler’s Green Amphitheatre, and “subs” with the Colorado Symphony.
 Burchfield has two daughters who are both CA alumnae.

 University of Colorado at Boulder - BM Ithaca College - MM At CA Since: 2004